 If you'd like to learn Hardanger or another embroidery technique in a group or a one-on-one tutorial, or brush up your skills concentrating on fillings or speciality stitches, why not try a workshop, taster session or private class?

 Embroidery workshops at DBC

 Goldwork is a centuries-old needlework technique using various metal threads and fine hollow and coiled wires to create an embroidery that is richly glowing and sparkling with light.
 Often used in church and military embroidery, kings and queens were also partial to it, and it was used on the present Queen's coronation robe.
-Our project won't be quite so ambitious, but you will learn techniques including padding, couching, cutwork and chipwork to create a card with two pretty flowers and a bee – a queen bee perhaps…?
+Our project won't be quite so ambitious, but you will learn techniques including padding, couching, cutwork and chipwork to create a card with two pretty flowers and a bee – perfect for a special occasion, royal or otherwise.

 Your kit contains fabric with the design drawn on it, backing fabric, gold and silver threads and wires, a spangle, beads, sewing thread, felt, beeswax, needles, an aperture card and padding as well as detailed instructions.

 Scissors, needles and 4" hoop will be available to use during the workshop, but do feel free to bring your own if you wish.

 £15 including all materials; coffee & tea available.
 All proceeds to the DBC Building Fund.

 21st April – 7 places available; 12th May – Sold out; 2nd June – 7 places available; 14th July – 11 places available.
 Contact us for more information or to book your place.